 Equipment is being built lighter and cheaper.
-This means that resonance has become more of a reliability problem with equipment.
-Most engineers, CM analysts, mechanics and managers are not aware of how resonance may be affecting their equipment.
+This means that resonance has become more of a reliability problem with the equipment.
+Most engineers, CM analysts, mechanics, and managers are not aware of how resonance may be affecting their equipment.
 Resonance frequencies will excite any vibration occurring at or near the same frequency.
-This can include misalignment, unbalance, bearing faults or other defect frequencies.
+This can include misalignment, unbalance, bearing faults, or other defect frequencies.
 This will cause your equipment to fail more quickly as well as other unwanted effects.

 What should you do once a resonance problem is known and the unwanted reliability consequences understood?
 It is important to keep equipment operational speeds away from these critical frequencies by at least 20-30 percent.
 Actions can be taken to shift these critical frequencies and minimize and/or eliminate their negative effect on your equipment reliability.
 The primary methods are: